Warthog Systems File Formats

 (the rest of the data follows here...)

 The format for WartHog BINARY files is roughly similar, but they start with a text code value (the first value in the file).
-All other numeric data are encoded in 4-byte FutureBasic binary format.
-Current versions use a floating-point (FP) format with a text code of "-999" or "-9999" depending on the number of samples (not the same as the 4-byte IEEE binary floating point frequently used by DOS/Windows software).
+All other numeric data are encoded in FutureBasic binary format (not the same as the IEEE binary floating point frequently used by DOS/Windows software).
+Current versions use a floating-point (FP) format with a text code of "-999" or "-9999" depending on the number of samples.

-• Binary files created by the latest LabHelper can have comments of up to 32K characters, and also contain information on the type of A-D converter used to acquire the data.
+• Binary files created by the latest LabHelper can have comments of up to 32K characters, notes entered in 'real time' during acquisition, and information on the A-D converter used.

-Sable Systems SSCF This format is used by DATACAN software on Windows (or DOS) computers.
-Because data must undergo translation between IEEE and Warthog formats, disk access to SSCF files isn't as fast as for Warthog binary files.
-Note that the icon shown here will only appear if you save a file in SSCF on a Macintosh running OS X
+Sable Systems (SSCF and ExpeData) These closely-related formats are used by DATACAN (DOS) and ExpeData (Windows) software.
+Because data must be translated between IEEE and Warthog formats, disk access to Sable-format files isn't as fast as for Warthog binary files.
+Note that the icon shown here will only appear if you save a file in Sable format on a Macintosh running OS X

-These sable-image icons will will not appear on a Wintel machine, or if an SSCF file was created with DATACAN on a Windows machine and then copied to a Macintosh (a generic 'text' icon is used instead).
+These sable-image icons will will not appear on a Windows machine, or if an SSCF or ExpeData file was created on a Windows machine and then copied to a Macintosh (a generic 'text' or '.exp' icon is used instead).

 Text format (ASCII) The format for ASCII input is a simple spreadsheet with commas or tabs as column delimiters, with each row terminated with a carriage return.
 There can be up to 32 columns (although only 24 can be entered into the final warthog file).
 The first line can contain column labels.

-Please note that maximum-sized files -- even in the compact binary formats -- are HUGE.
-They require about 8 Mb of disk space per channel for a two-million sample file (so a 24-channel maximum-sized file fills roughly 200 mb!).
+Note that maximum-sized files -- even in the compact binary formats -- are quite large.
+They require about 13 Mb of disk space per channel for a 3.25-million sample file (so a 24-channel maximum-sized file fills roughly 320 mb!).